 Are children “deprogrammed” in Family Bridges?

 No. The term “deprogramming” is a misnomer when applied to Family Bridges.
 The term deprogramming was originally used in reference to work with cult victims and came to evoke images of abducting, forcibly restraining, and isolating cult members while wearing them down with lectures in a process that could be described as a form of brainwashing.
-By contrast, although a parent may insist that a child be enrolled in Family Bridges, when we meet the children we make it clear that they are free to withdraw their participation at any time.
+By contrast, although a parent may insist that a child be enrolled in Family Bridges, at the outset of the workshop leaders explain to children that they are free to withdraw their participation at any time.

 Most children whose behavior is inappropriate do not choose to enroll in special schools, special programs, and mental health treatment.
 Caring adults make the decision for them.
 Similarly, alienated children do not generally regard their alienated behavior as something that they need to change.
 Adults who have the authority to make such decisions for the children enroll them in Family Bridges.
 But, once the children begin Family Bridges they make the choice about whether to continue to participate.
-We do not restrain children in any manner, and we make it clear to them that this is not our role.
+Workshop leaders do not restrain children in any manner, and the leaders make it clear to the children that this is not the role of the workshop leader.

 Throughout the workshop, the leaders repeatedly solicit feedback from the participants, answer questions, correct misimpressions, reinforce the participants’ prerogative to have their own opinions after each presentation, and ask the participants whether the workshop is meeting their goals and expectations.
-Rather than isolate children, we encourage the parent and children to engage in outside activities together in the evenings or at breaks, such as visiting nearby malls, attending movies, hiking, etc. As opposed to brainwashing, which fosters the suspension of critical thinking and inculcates distortions of reality, we teach children to think critically and to correct distorted perceptions.
-We provide information commonly presented in Psychology and Sociology classes and leave it to the participants to decide if and how they want to apply what they have learned.
+As opposed to brainwashing, which fosters the suspension of critical thinking and inculcates distortions of reality, the workshop teaches children to think critically and to correct distorted perceptions.
+Children receive information commonly presented in Psychology and Sociology classes and it is left to the participants to decide if and how they want to apply what they have learned.

 How do children experience Family Bridges?

-For the most part, the program is entertaining, benign, non-confrontational, and presented in a manner that respects the child’s emotional needs and capacities.
-Other than the initial requirement to participate in the program, the child does not feel and is not coerced.
-The child is given a great deal of latitude in regulating the pace of the program, the emotional intensity of the discussions, and the frequency and duration of breaks.
-As opposed to pressure the child might have felt in the past to think a certain way about the rejected parent, this program teaches the child to correct distortions of reality and a premium is placed on the exercise, rather than the suspension, of critical thinking.
-The child appreciates that the goal of the intervention is to foster the child’s positive relationship with the rejected parent, not to damage the child’s relationship with the favored parent.
-Also, the child appreciates that a goal of the intervention is for the child to develop a balanced, realistic and compassionate view of both parents rather than polarized views in which one parent is considered all good and the other is considered all bad.
+For the most part, the program is entertaining, benign, non-confrontational, and presented in a manner that respects children’s emotional needs and capacities.
+Other than the initial requirement to participate in the program, children do not feel and are not coerced.
+Children are given a great deal of latitude in regulating the pace of the program, the emotional intensity of the discussions, and the frequency and duration of breaks.
+As opposed to pressure the children might have felt in the past to think a certain way about the rejected parent, this program teaches children to correct distortions of reality and a premium is placed on the exercise, rather than the suspension, of critical thinking.
+The children appreciate that the goal of the intervention is to foster children’s positive relationships with rejected parents, not to damage children’s relationship with favored parents.
+Also, children appreciate that a goal of the intervention is for children to develop balanced, realistic and compassionate views of both parents rather than polarized views in which one parent is considered all good and the other is considered all bad.